 The glucose sensor - also known as a CGM (for Continuous Glucose Monitor) stays on your arm non-stop for two weeks until it runs out.

-It's the sort of sensor that is usually worn by diabetics and is made by FreeStyle Libre.
 It measures continuously so you can see your sugar levels any time you want.

 Each food gets a score of how much is spikes your sugar levels.
-The food dashboard shows you how your meals stand against each other - ranking them from best to worst.

 It shows your best & worst food types, how you compare to others and personalised tips on how to keep more balance in your sugar levels.